Watts Hospital

 “Negro Trail Blazers” in Oakland – Education

 Black pioneers moved to Oakland soon after the town was founded in 1852.
-By 1860 23 blacks were living in the Oakland Township, and 18 were living in the town of Brooklyn (east of Lake Merritt, now a part of Oakland.)
+By 1860, 23 blacks lived in Oakland Township, and 18 lived in Brooklyn (east of Lake Merritt, now part of Oakland).

 Isaac and Elizabeth Flood lived in Brooklyn (Oakland).
 They were among the noted “Negro pioneers” of California, according to the “Negro Trailblazers of California.”